AI Portrait Translation — Conditional Diffusion Model Built from Scratch

 • Cross-Attention: Relates image features directly to the conditioning signal at each layer

-U-Net Architecture with FiLM conditioning and attention blocks
+U-Net Architecture with conditioning and attention blocks

 Forward diffusion: progressive noise addition via linear scheduler